Updated: July 2020

 Guardians and Wills – Testamentary Guardianship

 All parents who are guardians and other guardians who have the custody (day-to-day care) of a child should make a will appointing a guardian to act on their behalf in the event of their death before the child is 18.
 This is especially important where a parent/guardian is a sole guardian.
 This is called testamentary guardianship.
-It is advisable to talk it over with someone who could and would be willing to act as guardian and get his/her consent to be named in the will as a testamentary guardian.
+It is advisable to talk it over with someone who could and would be willing to act as a guardian and get his/her consent to be named in the will as a testamentary guardian.
 The surviving guardian/s (if any) then act together with the testamentary guardian.
 If a parent dies without appointing a guardian in a will it is possible for someone with an interest in the child to apply to the court to be appointed a guardian of the child.

 What is a Rule of Court?

-Where an agreement is entered into and made in writing (including written agreements made during mediation), an application can then be made to court for an order to make that agreement a Rule of Court.
+Where an agreement is entered into and made in writing (including written agreements made during mediation), an application can then be made to the court for an order to make that agreement a Rule of Court.
 The court may make an order if it is satisfied that the agreement is fair and reasonable and adequately protects the interests of the child.
 The agreement then has the same standing as a court order.
 A written agreement that is not made a Rule of Court is NOT legally binding.

 If you are not happy with a decision made by the court you have 14 days in which to appeal.
 The terms of the order will come into force while waiting for the appeal unless a court directs otherwise.